 Before we can generate a series of listings, we need inquiry data.
 As we learned in the Managing Contacts article, the Inquiries object is a related object available on all Contact records.

-To get started, open any Contact record that has a related Inquiry and click the Matching tab.
+To get started, open any Contact record that has a related Inquiry, find thr Inquiry in the "Related" tab, open the Inquiry and click the Matching tab in the Inquiry.

 There are many filtering options available on the Matching screen - all designed to narrow the search and help you find the perfect listing.
 You can also add or remove filters using the icons to the right.